List of games in Star Trek: Kadis-kot

 Kadis-kot is a board game played on a six-sided board with three sets of colored tiles: red, green, and orange.
 Visually, the game appears to be a variant of Reversi.
 It appears to be a game of logic and strategy for 2 players, but as many as 5 players have been shown playing together.

 The characters of Naomi Wildman and Seven of Nine played the game sometimes, after the events of the episode "Infinite Regress".

 Kal-toh

 Kal-Toh (kal-toe) is a Vulcan game of logic.
 According to Tuvok, "Kal-Toh is to chess as chess is to Tic-Tac-Toe".
 Its goal, according to him, "[i]s not about striving for balance [but] about finding the seeds of order even in the midst of profound chaos."
 It first appeared on Star Trek: Voyager, often played by Tuvok and a partner.

 The game itself involves a large number of small gray holographic rods called t'an, generated from a platform below.
-They are arranged in a specific manner, which eventually produces an icosidodecahedron.
+They are arranged in a specific manner, which eventually produces the shape of two nested icosidodecahedra connected by the center points of their edges.
 Kal-Toh can be played singly or against an opponent, each taking a turn to place a piece.